Warranty, Guarantee & Care Instructions

 *Please avoid contact with leather cleaners and conditioners, as they can cause the ThinLine foam to harden and become brittle.*

 Girths, Cinches, and Tack:

 We recommend the use of ThinLine Cleaners for these products as they have been tested and are completely safe for the ThinLine foam lining and do an excellent job of cleaning the leather.
-For conditioning the leather, we recommend using a paste conditioner to control the application.
+For conditioning the leather, we recommend using a paste conditioner to control the application and avoid contact with the ThinLine foam.
 Our girths are so easy to care for it requires just a simple wipe or hosing.